jasongrimes/grimesit-mm/_pages/about.md

 It was successful, so I did that awhile.

-Now I own [**Grimes IT, LLC**](https://grimesit.com), a business that builds web applications and provides technical products and services.
+Now I own [**Grimes IT, LLC**](https://grimesit.com), a small business that builds web applications and provides technical products and services.
 I have no employees,
 but I'm supported by a network of friends and seasoned experts in systems, design, development, and business, to whom I am grateful.